Cat Nutrition: What Nutrients Does Your Cat Need?

 In addition, some health conditions will cause your cat to gain or lose weight which can impact how many calories you’re feeding it.

 How Much Wet Food to Feed a Cat

-You can choose to feed your cat only wet food or a combination of wet and dry food.
+You can choose to feed your cat canned food or a combination of wet and dry food.
 How much you feed them depends on how many calories they need.
 When you’re determining how much to feed them, check the caloric content on the label.
 Divide your cat’s calorie needs by the caloric content on your kitty’s food label.
 The answer will tell you how much to feed your cat.